syte-ai/Android-SDK/README.md

 You can pass CropCoordinates instance instead of *null* here to enable the crop functionality.
 Example:

-    CropCoordinates coordinates = new CropCoordinates(0.2, 0.2, 0.8, 0.8); // The coordinates should be relative ranging from 0.0 to 1.0
+    CropCoordinates coordinates = new CropCoordinates(0.2, 0.2, 0.8, 0.8);
+    // The coordinates should be relative ranging from 0.0 to 1.0
+        // CropCoordinates class reflects two points of the image: top left and bottom right.
     SyteResult<ItemsResult> syte.getItems(result.data.getBounds().get(index), coordinates);

 **NOTE**